 Amanda McMaine, MS, E-RYT 500, YACEP – Director and Lead Trainer

-Amanda’s local yoga schedule can be found at www.amandayoga.com.
+Amanda’s online and in-person yoga schedule can be found at www.amandayoga.com.

 Matt Branstetter, MATS, LMT, CYT – East-West Philosophy and Meditation

 Matt Branstetter is a Certified Yoga Instructor, a Certified Qi Gong Instructor through Rising Lotus Qi Gong, a Licensed Massage Therapist and a Professor of World Religions at Midway University.
 He has a passion for exploring the world’s Wisdom Traditions in search of the common principles that connect body, symbol and spirituality.
 He has an extensive background in Zen meditation and the Internal Martial Arts, including a three year residency at Furnace Mountain Zen Center and an intensive study of Chen Style Tai Chi Chuan with Grandmaster Ding Ming Ye.
 Matt’s varied interests are reflected in his teaching experience.
 He has taught Yoga and Tai Chi at the college level as well as teaching yogic philosophy and meditation in both 200 Hour and 300 Hour Yoga Teacher Trainings.
 He teaches massage fundamentals at Lexington Healing Arts Academy, and weekly classes in Qigong.
 He has designed and taught college courses in Religion at Midway University and at St. Catharine College where he was Chair of the Philosophy and Religious Studies Department.
 There he was voted Faculty Member of the Year in 2015 for his creative approach to courses including World Religions, Asian Philosophy and the Philosophy of Embodiment.

 Romi Kalova, C-IAYT – Yoga of Sound and Restorative Yoga